MBoemo/DNAscent/docs/source/forkSense.rst

         --makeSignatures          writes replication stress signatures to a bed files (default: off).

 The only required inputs of ``DNAscent forkSense`` is the output file produced by ``DNAscent detect`` and the order in which the analogues were pulsed.
+The output file from ``DNAscent detect`` can be in human-readable or modbam format.
-In the example command above, the ``--order`` flag indicates that EdU was pulsed first, and BrdU was pulsed second.
+In the example command above, the ``--order`` flag indicates that EdU was pulsed first and BrdU was pulsed second.
 No information about the pulse length is needed.

 Output